 A donation to the CCAC of any size would be appreciated if you use the film.
 Use PayPal from most global locations.
 Revenue goes solely for continuing captioning advocacy by volunteers.
 CCAC has no paid staff, no rent, but annual expenses.
 CCAC is the only consumer captioning advocacy official non-profit (charity) of its kind in the world.

 This article is one suggestion for discussions and film showings: https://ccacblog.wordpress.com/2017/03/30/dont-leave-us-out-captioning-counts/

-So many participated in the launch of the film in June – e.g. it was shown at a large international conference, there was an event on social media joined by over 500 people.
-So far (mid August) the film has thousands and thousands of views on the CCAC You Tube Channel.
-Email soon, email@example.com, to explore partnerships, collaborations, and your ideas.
+So many participated in the launch of the film in 2012. it was shown at a large international conference and there was a social media event joined by over 500 people.
+The film has thousands views on the CCAC You Tube Channel –https://www.youtube.com/user/CCACORG/videos

 Sponsors deserve a huge thanks, and are credited by name at the close of the film.
 Additional contributions in any amount are invited.
 Please use the secure PayPal system on this page.
 E-mail email@example.com with questions.

 CCAC advocates for inclusion of quality captioning in everyday life – for all media, and for live events of all sorts.
 Access to information is vital for millions of people who are deaf, deafened, have a hearing loss, require access to a foreign language, or need to improve literacy.
 Captioning is used by many hearing people all over the place, for example in noisy places or where quiet space is required.

 The film idea came together at a March 2012 meeting of 14 members of CCAC, both consumers and providers in London, UK.
 We concluded that one of the major hurdles for greater inclusion of captioning in everyday life is that the audience for captions is largely invisible.